 Mongol war dogs

 For as much as Naughty Dog played up the fact that you could kill dogs in The Last of Us Part 2, I killed a lot more in Ghost of Tsushima.
 Like a lot more.
 Mongol war dogs can be found frequently at camps and throughout the road in each of Tsushima's three regions, and sometimes you'll just have to attack them.
-It doesn't matter which stance you use, just hit them a couple of times and avoid their bites, and they'll go down easily.
+It doesn't matter which stance you use, just hit them a couple of times and avoid their bites and they'll go down easily.

 You'll be able to tell Mongol leaders apart from the rest by their armor.
 You're unable to stealth assassinate them until you earn the Ghost Stance, which automatically grants a one-hit kill.
-When you're righting them normally, you'll want to use whichever stance is best against the weapons they carry.
+When you're fighting them normally, you'll want to use whichever stance is best against the weapons they carry.
 Some will dual-wield swords, others have shields, and some have spears.

 It's also best to throw kunai or bombs at them first to stun them and then go in for a heavy strike.